 In this blog post, we’ll explore the world of composers, their rights, income opportunities, and why registering with organizations like the Musical Copyright Society Nigeria (MCSN) is crucial for their success.

-Who is a Composer?
+Who is a Composer of Musical Works?

 While some composers work independently, others collaborate with lyricists, producers, or fellow musicians to bring a composition to life.
 Whether crafting symphonies, pop songs, or film scores, composers play a crucial role in shaping the soundscape of different genres and artistic expressions.